ekwan/PyPlate/docs/source/markdown/API.md

   - name is optional.
 If none is given, an appropriate name will be applied.
 - `create_solution_from(source, solute, concentration, solvent, quantity, name)` -> `Container`
   - Create a new container with given concentration using the source container as a source for the solute.
   - An appropriate amount of source solution will be transferred into the new container and an amount of solvent will be added to make up the desired concentration and total quantity.
+  - Solvent can be a substance or a container.
+If a container, it may contain some of the solute.
   - name is optional.
 If none is given, an appropriate name will be applied.
+  - A ValueError will be raised if it is impossible to create the desired solution.

 ---